 MSMEs in India are engaged in manufacturing several defence components and products.
 Here is an exhaustive list of some salient items:

-- Individual Underwater Breathing Apparatus: It is needed for the special operations in navy.
+- Individual Underwater Breathing Apparatus: It is needed for special operations in the Navy.

 - LED-based Taxi, Landing, and Navigation Lights: Used for aeroplanes and naval vessels.